*NOTICE: Comprehensive Plan Update and Land Use Code Review: Request for Proposal DUE March 6

-The Planning & Building Department provides assistance in a variety of areas, such as:
+The Planning Department provides assistance for:

 - Zoning regulations and land use questions